3453-315h/0x-brave/ssh-protocol-no-confirm/readme.md

 Opening `ssh://` in Brave results in a popup with contents similar to : "Do you want to open external app for ssh://"

-> Sorry, I didn't remember actual popups' content + I've got RU version

-#### Impact
+### Impact

-User doesn't know which app will be opened after allowing to open an external app.
-That means it easier for attacker to trick user into allowing opening an external app in Brave compared to other browsers.
+1. User doesn't know which app will be opened after allowing to open an external app: it's easier for attacker to trick user into allowing opening an external app in Brave compared to other browsers.
+2. Deanonymization via `ssh://` and `telnet://`

-### ssh:// and telnet:// without additional questions
+### ssh:// and telnet:// without confirm

 In Chrome/Safari/FF, after allowing to open Terminal, Terminal shows an alert with a text similar to "Do you want to initiate ssh session with **example.com*".
 Next things worth noting: